Skip to content

 Intermediate colors worth considering

-Gray: the perfect neutral, but it can lack personality.
-It goes with everything, but doesn't add anything special to anything.
+Grey : Perfectly neutral but may lack personality.
+Goes with everything, but doesn't add anything special to anything.

-Bordeaux: looks elegant with neutral tones, but can be tricky with bright colors.
-An excellent choice if you wear a lot of noir, white, and gray.
+Burgundy : Looks elegant with neutral tones, but can be tricky with bright colors.
+An excellent choice if you wear a lot of Black, white, Grey.

-Olive surprising but effective with denim, noir, and white.
-More unique than brown, less versatile than gray-blue.
+Olive : Surprising but effective with denim, " Black," and white.
+More original than brown, less versatile than " Grey."

 The Pont-des-Arts comes in these fifteen colors for a reason: each one suits a different lifestyle.
 But if you’re really looking for the ultimate handbag color guide, focus on the first three.